Basic Environment Setup

 Obtaining OpenCV

-This tutorial uses OpenCV 4.5, optimized for the C920 RISC-V vector spec 0.7.1.
-Precompiled binaries are available, and the source code can be downloaded from the OCC download page.
+This tutorial uses OpenCV 4.5, which has been tuned for the C920 processor and RISC-V vector specification 0.7.1.
+Prebuilt binaries are supplied, and the source code can be downloaded from the OCC download page.

-The precompiled C++ binaries are hosted on Github.
+The precompiled C++ binaries are stored on GitHub.
 To update the submodule in the example program, run:

-$ # Assuming you are in the repository root
+$ # Assume you are in the repository root